Submit Article

 What Were the Facts of This Case?

-After Tan's arrest, the police spotted a white sports car at the car park of Block 36 Chai Chee Avenue 1.
-The appellant, Han Yung Ting, was seen walking towards the car and was subsequently arrested.
-Tan was then brought to the 11th floor of Block 36, where he identified the appellant as the person who had handed him the drugs in the white car, referring to him as "Ah Goh".
+Acting on this information, CNB officers observed a white Subaru Impreza (a white sports car) in the car park of Block 36 Chai Chee Avenue 1.
+The appellant, Han Yung Ting, was seen walking toward this vehicle and was promptly arrested.
+Following the appellant's arrest, the officers conducted a "confrontation" or identification process.
+Tan was brought to the 11th floor of Block 36, where he positively identified the appellant as the person who had handed him the drugs in the white car.
+At this stage, Tan's identification was unequivocal, linking the appellant directly to the "Ah Goh" identity and the white Subaru Impreza.

 How Did the Court Analyse the Issues?